bhisaac/5eFP/5eFP-SRD.md

 If the d20 roll for an attack is a 20, the attack hits regardless of any modifiers or the target’s DC.
 This is called a critical hit.

 If the d20 roll for an attack is a 1, the attack misses regardless of any modifiers or the target’s DC.
+This is called a critical failure.

 ### Unseen Attackers and Targets